meineerde/form_forms/README.md

 # FormForms

-Configurable forms for Rails 3, based on the excellent [simple_form](https://github.com/plataformatec/simple_form).
+Configurable forms for Rails 3, based on the excellent [simple_form](https://github.com/plataformatec/simple_form) gem.

-The goal is to provide forms (as in views) which are flexible enough to fullfill their intended usage but be able to be configured by plugins.
+The goal of this gem is to provide forms (as in views) which are flexible enough to fullfill their intended usage but be able to be configured by plugins.
 Thus plugins can easily add, delete and edit form fields without having to override whole views which are hard to patch.

 ## Installation